Sourdough Herb Cheese Ring

 Assemble the Bread Rings

-- Preheat oven to 350 degrees.
-When dough has fully risen and doubled, punch it down, and turn out onto a lightly floured surface.
+- When dough has fully risen and doubled, punch it down, and turn out onto a lightly floured surface.
 Divide the dough in half.

 - Roll up jellyroll-style, starting with a long side.
 Pinch seams to seal.
 Form into a ring, pinching the ends together to seal.
 Place seam side down on the prepared baking sheet.
 Repeat with the second dough and remaining filling.